 Our Monterey Bay cam offers a peek from the Aquarium's ocean-view decks.

-From this vantage point, you can identify a number of the birds and sea mammals that find refuge here.
+From this vantage point, you can identify a number of the birds and sea mammals that find refuge in Life on the Bay.
 Look for black cormorants perched on a rock, perhaps stretching their wings to dry.
 Watch the water's surface; you might see a harbor seal poke its head out of the water, or a sea otter wrapped in kelp.

 Monterey Bay is part of the Monterey Bay National Marine Sanctuary, a federally protected marine area offshore of California's central coast.
 This safe haven is home to a rich variety of fishes, plants, marine mammals and birds.